hindu-comm/weblogs/manasataramgini/2008/12/2008-12-04_the-beginnings-of-revati-the-vaidika-elements.md

 of his village in the eastern or northern direction and at a four-cross (chatuShpatha) he installs a sthaNDila and kindles the fire.
-Then he makes oblations with the reminder of the rice with the mantra from the mantra brAhmaNa (2.6.2-5) to rAkA, sinIvAlI and revatI.
-The viShNu smR^iti, which is derived from the kaTha tradition of the kR^iShNa yajurveda mentions a rite for the pacification of the goddess revatI, which is performed every month when the moon is in the asterism of
+Then he makes oblations with the reminder of the rice with the mantra from the mantra brAhmaNa (2.6.2-5) to rAkA, sinIvAlI and revatI.The viShNu smR^iti, which is derived from the kaTha tradition of the kR^iShNa yajurveda mentions a rite for the pacification of the goddess revatI, which is performed every month when the moon is in the asterism of